 Prematurely filed articles of impeachment would trigger a Senate trial that would currently be unwinnable.
 As a practical matter, the two-thirds super-majority vote required to remove a president means that there must be broad public support for impeachment — enough to pressure 67 senators to approve it.
 Even if Republicans were not in the minority, and even if every one of them would vote to remove the president (another dubious assumption), you’d still need 15 or more Democrats.

 A persuasive case can be built that presidential lawlessness imperils all Americans, regardless of ideological bent.
 As Faithless Execution points out, the precedents of imperial lawlessness Obama is setting today will be available to every future president, including Republicans.
 But because public support has not yet been built, Obama’s certain win in the Senate would be spun by the administration and the media as an endorsement of his lawlessness.
-Inadvertently, those calling for immediate impeachment would end up encouraging more executive overreach — exactly the opposite of what they’re trying to do.
+Inadvertently, those calling for immediate impeachment would end up encouraging more executive overreach — exactly the opposite of what they’re trying to do.#page#

 The Establishment Prefers Impeachment Never